intelops/kubviz/README.md

 Visualize Kubernetes & DevSecOps Workflows.
 Tracks changes/events real-time across your entire K8s clusters, git repos, container registries, SBOM, Vulnerability foot print, etc. , analyzing their effects and providing you with the context you need to troubleshoot efficiently.
 Get the Observability you need, easily.

 ## How kubviz works
+Kubviz client can be installed on any Kubernetes cluster.
+Kubviz agent runs in a kubernetes cluster where the changes/events need to be tracked.
+The agent detects the changes in real time and send those events via NATS JetStream and the same is received in the kubviz client.

+Kubviz client receives the events and passes it to Clickhouse database.
+The events present in the Clickhouse database can be visualized through Grafana.

 ###  How to install and run Kubviz: